jonidelv/third-party/README.md

 =====================================

 A simple, static, passive (CDN-compatible) way of checking if third party cookies are enabled in a browser.
-Consists of two scripts - one that will set a cookie, and another that will post a message depending on if the cookie is present or not.
+Consists on an script that will set a cookie, and post a message depending on if the cookie is present or not.

-Deploy the two scripts somewhere on a different domain from the main application, then load them similar to the example below:
+Deploy the scripts somewhere on a different domain from the main application, then load them similar to the example below: